Theories

 You can’t prove everything!

 However, we rarely believe just “anything”.
 Rather, we usually judge the likelihood of a hypothesis by our experience — as in the previous example of the roulette player.
 Technically speaking, this “experience” is nothing else than the set of theories that we have accumulated in our life time.
 It’s just that we rarely make these theories explicit.
-When we are asked why we believe in something, then we will certainly have our reasons.
+But when we are asked why we believe in something, then we will certainly have our reasons.
 Again, technically speaking, these reasons are explanations in the sense of this book.
 Thus, by and large, we do use the methods of this book — just in a watered down variant that is much less formal than presented here.

-This book will argue in the Chapter on Criticism of Religion that anything that restricts people’s lives drastically, anything that impacts the lives of others, and anything that claims absolute truth falls in the second class of cases: it requires examination via the formal type of methods.
+This book will argue in the Chapter on Criticism of Religion that anything that restricts people’s lives drastically, anything that impacts the lives of others, and anything that claims absolute truth (read: religion) falls in the second class of cases: It requires examination via the formal type of methods.
 At the very least it should be falsifiable.
 That is the minimal condition for even just being considered in earnest.

 What is the meaning of love?

-If you love someone, you want to help that person wherever you can.
+if you love someone, you want to help that person wherever you can.

 Love is putting someone else’s needs before yours.